yext/answers-search-ui/README.md

     apiKey: '<API_KEY_HERE>',
     // Required, the key used for your Answers experience
     experienceKey: '<EXPERIENCE_KEY_HERE>',
-    // Required, initialize components here, invoked when the Answers component library is loaded/ready
+    // Required, initialize components here, invoked when the Answers component library is loaded/ready.
+    //   Components may instead be initialized after the init promise resolves.
     onReady: function() {},
     // Optional*, Yext businessId, *required to send analytics events
     businessId: 'businessId',